joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 BitmapFilter is the base class on which all the filter classes are built.
 Each filter factory class defines a specific implementation of the `getFilter()` method in which it returns a reference to the filter object it has built.
-For example, here is an abbreviated version of the ConvolutionFactory class’s source
+For example, here is an abbreviated version of the ConvolutionFactory class's source
 code:

     public class ConvolutionFactory extends EventDispatcher implements IFilterFactory